Different Fur: History

 Gleeson eventually sold Different Fur in 1985.
-However, it remains an active recording studio to this day.
-The studio is currently owned by Engineer Patrick Brown.
+However, it still remains an active recording studio (current 2026).
+Since 2007, the studio has been owned by engineer Patrick Brown.

 In February 2009, the relatively unknown and very recently signed to Fat Possum band Wavves filmed a video with bloggers yourstru.ly.
 The project was a three-part live filming of the two-piece band playing some of the songs off their new EP including "So Bored."
 While the original videos only received modest views after release, they marked the beginning of an ongoing partnership between Different Fur engineers and YoursTruly video producers that have resulted in live sessions with The Morning Benders, Chromeo, Little Dragon, Big K.R.I.T., Toro Y Moi, P.O.S, Girls, Freddie Gibbs, Death Cab For Cutie etc.

 Artists who have recorded at Different Fur include Neil Young, Phil Collins, Brian Eno, David Byrne, Devo, The Units, Kronos Quartet, Stevie Wonder, Van Morrison, Sylvester, Bobby Hutcherson, Primus, Al Di Meola, Joe Henderson, William Ackerman, Bobby McFerrin, Gene Clark, Michael Hedges, Terry Riley, Earth, Wind & Fire, Alan Hovhaness, Joe Satriani, The Residents, Erasure, Mr. Bungle, Autopsy, Yo-Yo Ma, John Zorn, Rodrigo y Gabriela, The Morning Benders, Bob Mould, Black Lips, Daniel Selby, OneRepublic, Tristan Prettyman, among many others.

 Music for Peanuts TV Specials and parts of the soundtrack of Apocalypse Now have been recorded there.

 Different Fur was featured in the SF Weekly Music section on June 15, 2011.
 The article focuses on work done with a number of local bands and artists.